tnosaj/systems-challenge/README.md

 This was my first experience with docker, so please be kind if I did not follow best practices.

+**Please note**:
+As I understood this exercise the `cabify` service consists of all three parts:
+- application
+- haproxy
+- consul
+Thus, deploying a new service has no dependencies on existing infrastructure.
+This was my past experience.
+However, after re-reading the description (again) it seems that only the `application` layer is the service.
+As a result, the dockerization of each part may have been over engineering.
+If this is the case, I can gladly create a simplified example which only uses ansible roles to deploy docker, configure the consul/haproxy to play with a dockerized application container running in the vagrant box.

 Running the assignment:
 ```
 git clone https://github.com/tnosaj/systems-challenge.git